Apotropaic magic: Ancient Egypt

 Objects were often used in these rituals in order to facilitate communication with the gods.
-One of the most commonly found magical objects, the ivory apotropaic wand (birth tusk), gained widespread popularity in the Middle Kingdom (ca. 1550 – 1069 BCE).
+One of the most commonly found magical objects, the ivory apotropaic wand (birth tusk), gained widespread popularity in the Middle Kingdom (c.
+2040 – 1782 BCE).
 These wands were used to protect expectant mothers and children from malevolent forces, and were adorned with processions of apotropaic solar deities.
+The cowroid amulet (imitating the cowrie shell) was also used to protect pregnant mothers and children, and was typically incorporated into a woman's girdle.

 Likewise, protective amulets bearing the likenesses of gods and goddesses such as Taweret were commonly worn.
 Water came to be used frequently in ritual as well, wherein libation vessels in the shape of Taweret were used to pour healing water over an individual.
 In much later periods (when Egypt came under the Greek Ptolemies), stele featuring the god Horus were used in similar rituals; water would be poured over the stele and—after ritually acquiring healing powers—was collected in a basin for an afflicted person to drink.